mojazi42/mojazi42/README.md

 - 💻 Specializing in **Android development** with **Kotlin** and **Jetpack Compose**
 - 🌐 Experienced in **.NET development** with **ASP.NET Core** and **C#**
-- 📱 Building modern, intuitive mobile & web apps
+- 📱 Building modern, intuitive mobile & web api apps
 - 🎯 Goal: Empower individuals with useful, easy-to-use software solutions

 ---